Psalmopoeus reduncus: Description

 Females are able to live to up to 12 years, while males only up to 3.
 They can also grow to up to 15cm, their body is a chestnut brown color, although they may develop chevrons on the abdomen.
 Although juveniles may have more of a golden to copper colored abdomen.
 They also lack urticating hairs, as others in the Psalmopoeus genus.

 Behavior

-They are an arboreal species, it is a fast moving spider, running rather then being defensive.
+They are an arboreal species, it is a fast moving spider, running rather than being defensive.
 It is also a fairly reclusive tarantula, staying in its hide for most of the day.